Samuelsotogit/Startup/README.md

 - [x] **Responsive to window resizing** - Through media queries, I made the navigation bar responsive by changing its flex-direction, made headers and text change their font-size, and drop buttons as the screens gets tiny.
 - [x] **Application elements** - I used bootstrap for login/sign-in buttons as well as icons from google font.
 The icons are in the login/sign-in page and profile page.
 - [x] **Application text content** - I used text in the about us section to describe the app.
 I also used text in every other page as a placeholder for websocket stuff.
-- [x] **Application images** - I used an image on my landing page, a background image for my about-us page, a background image for my section 1 of my profile page, and a background image of a single color for the rest.
+- [x] **Application images** - I used an image on my landing page, a background image for my about-us page, and a background image of a single color for the rest.

 ## JavaScript deliverable